 Our vision is for a modern, fair and responsive Queensland where we respect, protect and promote human rights.
-From 1 January 2020, it is currently expected that the Human Rights Act 2019 will commence in its entirety and form part of the administrative law obligations and oversight mechanisms that hold government to account.
+The Human Rights Act 2019 commenced in its entirety on 1 January 2020 and forms part of the administrative law obligations and oversight mechanisms that hold government to account.

 The main objects of the Act are to: